-The Office of Student Affairs coordinates all disciplinary proceedings involving sexual misconduct by students, as defined in The Student Handbook.
+The Office of Student Affairs in conjunction with the Title IX Office coordinates all disciplinary proceedings involving sexual misconduct by students, as defined in The Student Handbook.

-Victims of sexual misconduct may report these incidents to the Title IX Coordinator Michelle Disson at 863-874-8484, University Police at 863-874-8472, to The Office of Student Affairs at 863-874-8650, or to Lakeland Police Department Victim Services at 863-834-6914.
+Victims of sexual misconduct may report these incidents to the Title IX Coordinator Michelle Disson at 863-874-8484, University Police at 863-874-8472 - prompt 2, or to Lakeland Police Department Victim Services at 863-834-6914.

-Students charged with violations of the Rules of Conduct as stated in The Student Handbook will be given notice of the charges and complaints against them and will be provided an opportunity to respond to these charges in a disciplinary hearing.
+Students charged with violations of the Student Code of Conduct as stated in The Student Handbook will be given notice of the charges and complaints against them and will be provided an opportunity to respond to these charges in a disciplinary hearing.
 A victim of sexual misconduct will be given the opportunity to offer comments regarding the sanctions imposed upon the charged student, should that student be found to have been in violation of university policies.